Spatchcock Skillet Roasted Chicken with Citrus and Leeks. So easy, so good.

 A green salad would go great with this meal as well.
 We usually eat the chicken like this the first night then shred the rest of the meat to use either in soup, enchiladas, tacos, you name it.
 A very versatile skillet roasted chicken recipe.

-- 1 5-6 lb chicken, completely thawed if previously frozen
+- 1 5-6 pound chicken, completely thawed if previously frozen ( if using a smaller chicken 2-4 pounds, roasting total time will be less).

 - 3 large leeks, cleaned, white and light green parts only, quartered lengthwise